bradhowes/keystrokecountdown/src/articles/translate/index.md

 A quick search for libraries/packages that integrates with Google Translate led me to the [google-translate-api](https://www.npmjs.com/package/google-translate-api).
-A short bit later, I had a simple Nodejs program that does the job:
+A short bit later, I had a simple Node.js program that does the job:

 ```javascript
 const fs = require('fs');